rvanlaar/djangorecipe/README.rst

   path for the `bin/*` scripts.
 Use this if you have code somewhere without a proper ``setup.py``.

-pth-files
-  Adds paths found from a site `.pth` file to the extra-paths.
-  Useful for things like Pinax which maintains its own external_libs dir.

 control-script
   The name of the script created in the bin folder.
 This script is the equivalent of the `manage.py` Django normally creates.
 By default it